robert-strandh/SICL/README.md

    * The system "eclector", from [the Eclector repository]
    * The system "trucler-reference", from [the Trucler repository]
    * The system "clostrum", from [the Clostrum repository]
+   * The system "incless-intrinsic", from [the Incless repository]

 2. Clone the [source] with `git`: